-WHO: An international, invitational field of approximately eighty endurance athletes representing twelve or more countries and twenty or more American states.
-See the race roster for full details.
+WHO: An international, invitational field of up to ninety endurance athletes representing fourteen countries and twenty American states.
+See the race roster on pages 38-39 for full details.

-MANDATORY RUNNER CHECK-IN: 12:00-2:00PM, Sunday, July 10, 2005, Visitors Center Auditorium, Furnace Creek, CA. Every runner must personally attend at some point during the two hour timeframe.
+MANDATORY RUNNER CHECK-IN: 12:00-2:00PM, July 23, 2006, Visitors Center Auditorium, Furnace Creek, CA. Every runner must personally attend at some point during the two hour timeframe.
 Photo identification is required for all runners.
 Please bring the completed Runner Check-In Form and signed waivers for all crew members and the runner.
 All paperwork must be complete before walking in the door.
-Photo identification is required for all runners.

-MANDATORY PRE-RACE MEETING: 3:30PM to 5:00PM, Sunday, July 10, 2005, Visitor's Center Auditorium, Furnace Creek, CA. Runner and at least one crew must attend for the entire meeting.
-All crew members should attend.
+MANDATORY PRE-RACE MEETING: 3:30-5:00PM, July 23, 2006, Visitors' Center Auditorium, Furnace Creek, CA. Every runner and at least one crew must attend for the entire meeting We highly recommend that all crew members attend.

-MEDIA: There will be a brief meeting of all journalists after the Pre-Race Meeting in the auditorium.
-All media must register with AdventureCORPS.
-TV/video crews must have filming permits from National Park Service, United States Forest Service, and AdventureCORPS.
+MEDIA MEETING: There will be a brief meeting of all journalists after the Pre-Race Meeting in the auditorium.

-STARTING LOCATION: Badwater, Death Valley, CA, 280 feet below sea level.
+STARTING LOCATION: Badwater, Death Valley, CA, 282 feet below sea level.

-STARTING TIME: 6:00AM, 8:00AM, and 10:00AM, Monday, July 11, 2005.
-Up to 30 runners per group.
-Runners and crews may attend only their assigned start time.
-Runners must check in at Badwater, ready to race, 30 minutes prior to their start.
+STARTING TIME: 6:00AM, 8:00AM, and 10:00AM, July 24, 2006.
+Up to 30 runners per group, as assigned by the Race Director.
+Runners may attend only their assigned start time.
+Runners must check in, ready to race, 30 minutes prior to their start.